Onyinyechi46/SelfDrivingCar/README.md

-# Self-Driving-Car
-A simple Haskell console application that simulates a self-driving car’s decision-making at traffic lights.
-The program takes user input (red, yellow, or green) and uses pattern matching to decide whether the car should Stop, Slow, or Go.
-It runs in a loop until the user types quit.
 # Self-Driving Car AI (Haskell)
 A simple Haskell console application by **@Onyinyechi46** that simulates a self-driving car's decision-making at traffic lights.
 Typing “red”, “yellow”, or “green” prompts the car to **Stop**, **Slow**, or **Go** respectively.
 The app runs interactively until you input `quit`.

 ---